pandodao/developers.pando.im/docs/guide/invoke-actions.md

 ## Form the action

-The ["Swap" action](references/4swap/action.html#swap) are formed as a byte-based structure.
-You can see the specification in the [reference](https://developer.pando.im/references/4swap/action.html#swap).
+The "Action" is formed as a byte-based structure.
+You can see the specification in the [reference](https://developer.pando.im/references/action.html).

 You can build the structure yourself, or using the packages provided by Pando Team.

 ### Generate action using `@foxone/memo-encode`

 For JavaScript developers, you can use the `@foxone/memo-encode` to generate the action quickly:

+Here is an example to generate the action for the `swap` action:

 ```javascript
 import { swap as MemoEncoder } from "@foxone/memo-encode";